Comparison of e-book formats: Portable Document Format

 Invented by Adobe Systems, and first released in 1993, PDF became ISO 32000 in 2008.
 The format was developed to provide a platform-independent means of exchanging fixed-layout documents.
 Derived from PostScript, but without language features like loops, PDF adds support for features such as compression, passwords, semantic structures and DRM.
 Because PDF documents can easily be viewed and printed by users on a variety of computer platforms, they are very common on the Internet and in document management systems worldwide.
 The current PDF specification, ISO 32000-1:2008, is available from ISO's website, and under special arrangement, without charge from Adobe.

 Because the format is designed to reproduce fixed-layout pages, re-flowing text to fit mobile device and e-book reader screens has traditionally been problematic.
 This limitation was addressed in 2001 with the release of PDF Reference 1.5 and Tagged PDF, but third-party support for this feature was limited until the release of PDF/UA in 2012.

-Many products support creating and reading PDF files, such as Adobe Acrobat, PDFCreator and LibreOffice, and several programming libraries such as iText and FOP.
+Many products support creating and reading PDF files, such as Adobe Acrobat, PDFCreator and LibreOffice, and several programming libraries such as iText, Open PDF, and FOP.
 Third-party viewers such as xpdf and Nitro PDF are also available.
 Mac OS X has built-in PDF support, both for creation as part of the printing system and for display using the built-in Preview application.

 Older PDF files are supported by almost all modern e-book readers, tablets and smartphones.
 Newer PDF files may not display properly on older e-readers, may not open, or may crash them.
 However, PDF reflow based on Tagged PDF, as opposed to re-flow based on the actual sequence of objects in the content-stream, is not yet commonly supported on mobile devices.
 Such Re-flow options as may exist are usually found under "view" options, and may be called "word-wrap".